andrewgu/ModConfigMenu/README.md

 ### Credits

-In addition to our two contributors, many thanks to three collaborators who have contributed code and have otherwise been critical to this project:
+Many thanks to everyone who has contributed code to this project!
+Specifically:

 * Superd22
 * BlueRaja
 * Patrick-Seymour

-As well as various others who have contributed to this project's ongoing development:

 * RealityMachina

+And also many thanks to others who have contributed to this project's ongoing development:

 * CMDBob
 * korgano
 * robojumper